 - While you can enable remote control access easily, you should also be careful about sharing any sensitive data as it may pose security risks if gone to the wrong person.

-Whether you are using Microsoft Teams in your office or connecting with your team from home, the app makes it simple with its remote control feature.
+Whether using Microsoft Teams in your office or connecting with your team from home, the app makes it simple with its remote control feature.

 The remote access control feature on your PC allows another user to monitor and control your computer screen from a computer in a different location.